future-wd/hugo-responsive-images/readme.md

     sizes: user/lazysizes # uses lazysizes to automatically generate the sizes property.
 User does not generate any sizes, you need to declare them.
 Defaults to user
     renderHook: false # set to false to disable included markdown image render hook
                       # override by setting imageRenderHook: true/false in front matter
+    provider: netlify # currently only supports netlify image processing. comment or delete to disable

 ```